2lenet/DashboardBundle/README.md

 Why don't I see my widget ?!
 * Check the [roles](#widget-roles).
 * Check your network tab; maybe the widget is returning a 500.
-* Try clear the cache.
+* Try to clear the cache.

 How do I get the logged user ?!
 * Use $this->security->getUser().